Learnings from Building LLM Systems

 Hybrid retrieval.
 Full-text search (FTS), n-gram matching, and semantic embeddings each catch different things.
 FTS finds exact terms.
 N-grams handle partial matches and chemical formulas that embedding models mangle.
 Embeddings capture semantic similarity — “thermal stability” matching “resistance to decomposition.”

-None of this retrieval composition is new.
-Google has done this for decades.
-The difference is composing these with an LLM reasoning loop instead of hand-tuned ranking signals.
 Reciprocal Rank Fusion (RRF) merges results from different retrieval methods into a single ranked list.
 The LLM then reasons over the top results instead of just returning links.

-What this replaces.
-Traditionally, doing this well meant deploying Elasticsearch or Solr — heavy infrastructure with its own operational cost, query DSLs, analyzers, synonym dictionaries, spell-check configs, and tokenizer tuning.
+What this replaces: Traditionally, doing this well meant deploying Elasticsearch or Solr — heavy infrastructure with its own operational cost, query DSLs, analyzers, synonym dictionaries, spell-check configs, and tokenizer tuning.

 With an LLM and vector search, a lot of that goes away: